 - Basic math

-- Early Reading
+- Early reading

 - Early conversation skills (i.e., answering questions, responding to social greetings)

-- Learning to spend down time on appropriate play activities (puzzles, games, books, etc.)
+- Learning to spend downtime on appropriate play activities (puzzles, games, books, etc.)

 The Advanced Curriculum

 By this point in the program, the child has mastered the ability to imitate the sounds required to make words, and has moved onto phrases, as well as sentences.
-In many cases, the child is now learning to speak based on what is being said (by parents, brothers and sisters) in the natural environment.
-The focus of the program shifts toward having more appropriate social interactions through conversation, reading gestures and social queues and nonverbal communication.
+In many cases, the child is now learning to speak based on what is being said (by parents, brothers and sisters) in their natural environment.
+The focus of the program shifts toward having more appropriate social interactions through conversation, reading gestures, social queues and nonverbal communication.
 Another major focus of this portion of the program is on advancing play skills, and using free time to engage in appropriate activities.
 The goal of the final stage of the program is to enhance independence and quality of life.

 Some common activities and skills targeted in this area would include:

 - Highly structured play and social groups that require independent and spontaneous use of the social skills already acquired

 - Listening and compliance in group instruction settings